Veeam vPower NFS Service

 - Staged restore

 - Multi-OS file-level restore

 The key construct of the vPower technology is the vPower NFS Service.
 The vPower NFS Service is a Microsoft Windows service that runs on a Microsoft Windows machine and enables this machine to act as an NFS server.

 On the vPower NFS server, Veeam Backup & Replication creates a special directory — the vPower NFS datastore.
-When you start a VM from the backup, Veeam Backup & Replication "publishes" VMDK files of the VM from the backup on the vPower NFS datastore.
-Technically, Veeam Backup & Replication emulates the presence of VMDK files on the vPower NFS datastore — the VMDK files themselves are still located in the backup file on the backup repository.
+When you start a VM or a VM disk from a backup, Veeam Backup & Replication "publishes" VMDK files of the VM from the backup on the vPower NFS datastore.
+Technically, Veeam Backup & Replication emulates the presence of VMDK files on the vPower NFS datastore — the VMDK files themselves are still located in the backup file in the backup repository.

-The vPower NFS datastore is then mounted to the ESX(i) host.
-As a result, the ESX(i) host can "see" backed up VM images via the vPower NFS datastore and work with them as with regular VMDK files.
-The emulated VMDK files function as pointers to the real VMDK files in the backup on the backup repository.
+The vPower NFS datastore is then mounted to the ESXi host.
+As a result, the ESXi host can "see" backed-up VM images with the help of the vPower NFS datastore and work with them as with regular VMDK files.
+The emulated VMDK files function as pointers to the real VMDK files in the backup repository.

 Veeam vPower NFS datastores are service datastores that can be used for vPower operations only.
 You cannot use them as regular VMware vSphere datastores — for example, you cannot place files of replicated VMs on such datastores.

 If you store backups on a Microsoft Windows backup repository, it is strongly recommended that you enable the vPower NFS server on this backup repository.
 In this case, Veeam Backup & Replication will be able to set up a direct connection between the backup repository and ESXi to which the vPower NFS datastore is mounted.